lutsen/fileselect-controller/README.md

 Lagan Fileselect Property Controller
 ====================================

 Controller for the Lagan fileselect property.
 Lets the user select a file from a directory.
+To specify the directory and the filetypes to select, define the *extensions and *directory* property values.

 A property type controller can contain a set, read, delete and options method.
 All methods are optional.